ArgusMagnus/FFTW.NET/README.md

 * FftwArray<T>: This class allocates unmanaged memory using fftw_malloc.
   This class was somewhat rendered obsolete by the introduction of AlignedArray<T>.

-If none of these fits your needs, you can always create your own by implementing the IPinnedArray<T> interface.
+If none of these fit your needs, you can always create your own by implementing the IPinnedArray<T> interface.